 - Requests must be submitted in the full legal name of the wireless communications company for whom the request applies.

-- A written list of the equipment specifications attached to any request for modifications or additions to any existing lease with the City.
+- A written list of the equipment specifications is attached to any request for modifications or additions to any existing lease with the City.
 (This also applies to initial requests for new leases with the City.)

-- A written list and photograph of existing equipment on site must be provided with all requests for modifications and additions to existing leases.
+- A written list and a photograph of existing equipment on site must be provided with all requests for modifications and additions to existing leases.